A Survey on Multimodal Large Language Models: Introduction

 \section{Introduction}

-Recent years have seen the remarkable progress of large language models~\cite{chatgpt, openai2023gpt4, vicuna, touvron2023llama}.
-By scaling up data size and model size, these LLMs raise amazing emergent abilities, typically including In-Context Learning (ICL) ~\cite{brown2020language}, instruction following ~\cite{touvron2023llama, peng2023instruction}, and Chain of Thought (CoT) ~\cite{wei2022chain}.
+\IEEEPARstart{R}{ecent} years have seen the remarkable progress of LLMs~\cite{zhao2023survey,chatgpt, openai2023gpt4, vicuna, llama}.
+By scaling up data size and model size, these LLMs raise extraordinary emergent abilities, typically including instruction following ~\cite{llama, peng2023instruction}, In-Context Learning (ICL) ~\cite{brown2020language}, and Chain of Thought (CoT) ~\cite{wei2022chain}.
 Although LLMs have demonstrated surprising zero/few-shot reasoning performance on most Natural Language Processing (NLP) tasks, they are inherently ``blind'' to vision since they can only understand discrete text.
-Concurrently, large vision foundation models make rapid progress in perception~\cite{sam, dino, dinov2}, and the traditional combination with text pays more attention to modality alignment~\cite{clip} and task unity~\cite{wang2022ofa}, developing slowly in reasoning.

-In light of this complementarity, unimodal LLMs and vision models run towards each other at the same time, ultimately leading to the new field of MLLM.
-Formally, it refers to the LLM-based model with the ability to receive and reason with multimodal information.
-From the perspective of developing Artificial General Intelligence (AGI), MLLM may take a step forward from LLM for the following reasons: (1) MLLM is more in line with the way humans perceive the world.
-Our humans naturally receive multisensory inputs that are often complementary and cooperative.
-Therefore, multimodal information is expected to make MLLM more intelligent.
-(2) MLLM offers a more user-friendly interface.
-Thanks to the support of multimodal input, users can interact and communicate with the intelligent assistant in a more flexible way.
-(3) MLLM is a more well-rounded task-solvers.
-While LLMs can typically perform NLP tasks, MLLMs can generally support a larger spectrum of tasks.
+Concurrently, Large Vision Models (LVMs) can see clearly~\cite{sam, shen2023aligning, dino, dinov2}, but commonly lag in reasoning.